 Best Overall: CompostNow

-Why We Chose It: With locations around the Southeast, this North Carolina-based company is affordable, hassle-free, and mission-minded.
+Why We Chose It: With most locations around the East coast, this North Carolina-based company is affordable, hassle-free, and mission-minded.

 Affordable monthly fee

 Weekly pickups that include a new, clean compost bin

 Website connects users outside the service area with other local compost services